Omega Healthcare Investors Inc. (OHI) is primed for evolution with the beta value of 0.95

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Bearing in mind the latest performance of Omega Healthcare Investors Inc., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 2.89%.
-Additionally, trading for the stock in the period of the last six months notably improved by 1.49%, alongside a boost of 12.59% for the period of the last 12 months.
-The shares increased approximately by 0.75% in the 7-day charts and went down by 2.75% in the period of the last 30 days.
-Common stock shares were lifted by -3.39% during last recorded quarter.
+Considering, the past performance of Omega Healthcare Investors Inc., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -4.74%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -7.04%, alongside a boost of 10.30% for the period of the last 12 months.
+The shares increased approximately by -7.73% in the 7-day charts and went down by -5.64% in the period of the last 30 days.
+Common stock shares were lifted by -7.06% during last recorded quarter.